mlswg/mls-architecture/draft-ietf-mls-architecture.md

 all share the same signature key pair, but MLS does not assume this.

 Users will often use multiple devices, e.g., a phone as well as a laptop.
+Different devices may be represented as different clients, with independent cryptographic state.
 The formal definition of a Group in MLS is the set of clients that have knowledge of the shared group secret established in the group key establishment phase of the protocol and have contributed to it.